GHolfelder/MonoGameLibrary/README.md

 This library currently includes a small set of opinionated, game-facing classes under `MonoGameLibrary/Graphics` (and an experimental AI interface under `MonoGameLibrary/AI`) to help you get moving quickly.
 These are not yet part of the stable, reusable API and will be generalized or moved into samples over time.
 If you use them, expect breaking changes in future minor versions.

 - `Graphics/AnimationState.cs`
-  - What it is: Fixed enum of animation states (Idle, Walk, Run, Attack, Hurt, Death).
+  - What it is: Static class of string constants ("idle", "walk", "run", "attack", "hurt", "death").
+These keys should match animation names in your atlas/config.
-  - Why it’s game-specific: The concrete state set is opinionated and won’t fit all games.
+  - Why it’s game-specific: The provided set is opinionated and may not match all games’ animation taxonomies.
-  - Notes: The `IAIBehavior` interface and `WanderBehavior` example have been moved to `AI/AIBehavior.cs` under the `MonoGameLibrary.AI` namespace.
+  - Notes: The `IAIBehavior` interface and `WanderBehavior` example live in `AI/AIBehavior.cs` (`MonoGameLibrary.AI`).
   - Suggested changes (roadmap):
-    - Replace hard-coded enum with user-defined identifiers (e.g., strings or an app-defined enum) or provide an extensible registry.
+    - Use your own string keys or define your own constants; treat this file as a convenience/sample.
-    - Keep this enum as a sample reference rather than core API.
+    - Consider replacing with a game-defined registry or mapping if you need localization or different naming schemes.

 - `Graphics/Direction.cs`
   - What it is: `Direction8`, `Direction4`, and `DirectionHelper` utilities (abbreviations, 8-way to 4-way mapping).